AkankshaShrimal/React-Native-ChatBot/README.md

 ## Building Project

-- 'Ejecting App' - To build and deploy app, you'll need to eject from CRNA and use Xcode and Android Studio.
+- `Ejecting App` - To build and deploy app, you'll need to eject from CRNA and use Xcode and Android Studio.

            To Eject follow the below instructions:
         ```bash